 Students who complete the Research Track have admission advantages for IUP’s PhD in Communications Media and Instructional Technology.
 Students may be eligible to receive tuition benefits with a graduate assistantship.
 Graduate assistants work with specific

 faculty members on research, scholarship, production activities, or other departmental projects.

 The Department of Communications Media also offers scholarship assistance for students through the Piwinsky Family Graduate Fellowship.

 More information about the program and admissions guidelines are available at the MS in Strategic Communication website.

-IUP offers more than 160 undergraduate programs, more than 50 master’s programs, and 15 doctoral programs.
+IUP offers more than 140 undergraduate programs, 55 master’s programs, and 14 doctoral programs.